SmileIsThinking/Raft-based-Replicated-Block-Store/README.md

 Once a leader is elected, it appends the command to its log as a new entry, then started to send AppendEntries RPCs(implemented by function ```send_appending_requests()```) in parallel to each of the other servers to replicate the entry.
 The RPC handler is implemented in ```append_entries``.

 ## Testing & Measurement
+Note we have two versions of code, one of which contains concurrent optimization for sending requests but not fully tested for concurrency.
+(So far we have not met inconsistency due to this optimization but not confirmed for correctness)
 ### Correstness
 We write all test cases in `client.cpp`.
 - test1: test availability by crashing one node and checking users can still read written data.